Kreusada/Charabia/README.md

 This library was inspired from [Ordinary](https://github.com/Kreusada/Ordinary), a library I also wrote.

-Charbia gets it's name from the French of "gibberish", as when encoded, the text quite literally looks like a cat sat on your keyboard.
+Charabia gets it's name from the French of "gibberish", as when encoded, the text quite literally looks like a cat sat on your keyboard.

 ### Methods